UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

     Most of the time, existing data types can be used, so this is rarely needed.
 But sometimes you will need a new data type to describe some part of the state.
 For "modification font size", this is unnecessary (it is represented by an `int`), but examples of custom data types that capture state information are `Design`, `Strand`, and other parts of the design, as well as `AppUIState` and things under it such as `EditModeChoice` and `LocalStorageDesignChoice`.

 2. **create Action class**:
     In lib/src/actions.dart, create a new Action class representing the new information needed to update the state.
 In our example, this is `ModificationFontSizeSet`, and the information needed is the new font size, which is a field of this class.
 It's a strange naming convention, where the verb goes at the end, but it's nice when viewing an alphabetized list of all actions (e.g., in an IDE) to see the actions grouped by the object they modify.
-Otherwise, if the action were called `ModificationFontSizeSet`, and so were others like it, then everything "setting" a field would be grouped together, even though the fields are unrelated.
+Otherwise, if the action were called `SetModificationFontSize`, and so were others like it (i.e., they all begin with the word `Set`), then everything "setting" a field would be grouped together, even though the fields are unrelated.
 So please following this naming convention (see lib/src/actions.dart for more examples.)

     **WARNING about serialization of built types:** (Note this applies not only to Actions, but any built_value type you create.)
 Although one of the advantages of the built_value library is that it "automatically" creates a JSON serialization mechanism, it's not fully automatic.
 You must add the name of the new Action to the large list of classes at the top of the file /lib/src/serializers.dart, in the annotation `@SerializersFor(`.
 For some reason this cannot be automated (see https://github.com/google/built_value.dart/issues/758).
 If you don't add this, then using [Redux DevTools](https://github.com/Workiva/over_react/blob/master/doc/over_react_redux_documentation.md#using-redux-devtools) won't work, which uses the built_value and built_collection serialization to display Redux state when debugging in the browser.
 You must also remember to add a line like this in the class definition (the name on the right side of the `=>` must be exactly the class name, with first letter lowercase, with `Serializer` appended):